RosettaCommons/documentation/scripting_documentation/GeneralizedKIC.md

 # Generalized Kinematic Closure
 By Vikram K. Mulligan, Baker laboratory.
-Documentation written 4 April 2014.
+Documentation written 4 April 2014, and last updated on 2 September 2014.
 The algorithm described here currently exists in the **cycpep/collab** and **vmullig/cycpep** development branches, where it is under active development.
 It has also been checked into the master branch, where it may be considered a beta feature.

 ## Short summary